vaughantype/wumpus-mono/README.md

 ![Wumpus Mono Logo](images/WumpusMono_Logo_Inv.png)

-# Wumpus Mono

-Wumpus Mono is a modern and functional monospaced typeface with a focus on legibility.
+**Wumpus Mono** is a modern and functional monospaced typeface with a focus on legibility.

 More glyphs and ligatures are planned for future release, along with multiple weights, matching italics, and variable font.